Clarence Thomas formally discloses trips with GOP donor as Supreme Court justices file new financial reports

 Chief Justice John Roberts and Justices Sonia Sotomayor, Elena Kagan, Amy Coney Barrett, Neil Gorsuch and Brett Kavanaugh did not receive any gifts last year, according to their reports.

+Gorsuch, Kavanaugh and Barrett received teaching income in 2023, their reports show.

+Thomas remains an honorary member of the board of directors for the Horatio Alger Association, and Sotomayor listed her position as governing director of iCivics, an organization started by the late Justice Sandra Day O'Connor that promotes civics education in schools.
+Kavanaugh served as a coach for a girls basketball team, according to his disclosure report.

 The reports are submitted annually to the Administrative Office of the U.S. Courts and reflect a justice's outside positions, income, reimbursements, gifts and investments for the prior calendar year.
-The financial disclosures have generated renewed interest in the wake of reporting by the news outlet ProPublica last year detailing the trips Thomas accepted from Crow, including to Bali, and real estate dealings between the two, which had not been listed in the justice's earlier reports.
+The financial disclosures have generated renewed interest in the wake of reporting by the news outlet ProPublica last year detailing the trips Thomas accepted from Crow — including to Bali and the private club in California — and real estate dealings between the two, which had not been listed in the justice's earlier reports.

 Thomas had said last year he did not believe he had to disclose the travel and pledged to comply with guidelines about personal hospitality issued last year by the Judicial Conference, the policymaking body for the federal courts.
 The justice's report for 2022 listed flights Thomas took aboard Crow's private plane, as well as lodging at his property in the Adirondacks.
 Thomas also provided details about a 2014 real estate transaction with Crow that ProPublica revealed.